 Should I buy it?

-Experts analyse our crash test results, ease-of-use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worse, and directly compare models to each other.
+Experts analyse our car seat crash-test results, ease-of-use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worst, and directly compare models.

-The child car seat test score ignores price and is based on:
+The test score for child car seats ignores price, and is based on:

 - Ease of use (installation, possibility of misuse, instructions, adjusting the seat, cleaning and workmanship) 30%